DafetiteOgaga/custom_commands/README.md

 ## Fixes
+  - fixed createRepo command to use a more robust template for its README.md file, verify repo name to comply with the github requirements.
   - fixed curfol command to now work across multiple platforms such as linux, wsl, gitbash, mac, etc
   - fixed base code to dynamically handle merge conflict for operations involving pull (from current branch), using rebase instead of merge resolution
   - Added checks to mongoOp command to check if mongodb is installed before proceeding with its operations